The difference between prebiotics and probiotics

 Vegetable oil’s comparatively low price tag makes it popular in many professional kitchens.
 At home, you could use it for stir-frying, frying, and baking.
 Try using it in recipes that involve dunking food in a big pot of boiling oil, such as fried chicken, hot chips and doughnuts.

 Some vegetable oils, such as soybean oil, canola oil, corn oil, and safflower oil, contain omega-6 fatty acids, a type of polyunsaturated fat.
 When choosing a vegetable oil to add to your pantry, be sure to do your bit for the environment and choose one that contains sustainable palm oil.
+If you’re keen to find out more about eating a sustainable diet, check out our article: Eat for the planet: 4 quick ways to climate hack your diet.

 When asked which oil is the healthiest, most of us default to extra virgin olive oil but although this oil has a number of health benefits, it is best to use a variety of different types.